 1. Increase water intake

 What that also means is that you need to avoid soda!
 Period.
-You can make the exception, like we do at home.
-Our household rarely buys any carbonated drinks like Coke or Pepsi.
-If we are on the go or travelling we make the rare exception, but we tend to grab fresh pressed juices, lots of water, and the occasional coffee (if Starbucks is around).
-Splitting your intake throughout the day, even those moments where you don’t feel like having a drink, will seem a lot less daunting in comparison to drink 3 liters at once.
+And that is a tough one.
+We like a good carbonated drink at times, however, our household rarely buys any carbonated drinks like Coke or Pepsi.
+If we are on the go or traveling we make the rare exception, but we tend to grab fresh-pressed juices, lots of water, and the occasional coffee.
+Splitting your intake throughout the day, even those moments where you don’t feel like having a drink will seem a lot less daunting in comparison to drinking 3 liters at once.

-I also read, now I write this with caution, that some doctors recommend taking coffee, milk or other drinks that consist a majority of water as alternatives as they may have low calories and they also consider that these fluids count towards your daily fluid intake.
+I recently read an article, now I write this with caution, that some doctors recommend taking coffee, milk, or other drinks that consist a majority of water as alternatives as they may have low calories and they also consider that these fluids count towards your daily fluid intake.

-This is a given!
 Logical that this would be on the list, no?
 Yes, but here still a few words on the matter.
 Exercise reduces risks for chronic diseases and improves balance and coordination along with supporting weight loss.
 It is recommended to exercise 150 minutes moderately per week.
-That is a bare minimum for movement and that is something I believe just about anyone can manage.
+That is a bare minimum for movement and that is something I believe just about anyone can manage regardless of any excuses.
 We’re speaking of a mere 2.5 hours out of 168 hours available per week to move, moderately.
 Alternatively at least 1.5 hours (90 minutes) vigorously for adults per week.
-Again this depends on various factors, but gives you an estimate.
-(I could write and discuss a variety of topics, however this is just for simplicity in regards to the 3 things you can do now and that you need to keep in mind.)
+Again this depends on various factors but gives you an estimate.
+(I could write and discuss a variety of topics on this, however, this is just for simplicity in regards to the 3 things you can do now and that you need to keep in mind.)

 My tip on this is to break it into short bursts.
 If you don’t have a lot of time in your schedule, break up your routine into 15-20 minute workouts each day and make sure you burst in those sessions.
 Focus and drive.
-You do not need to be on in the gym or on the treadmill for hours at a time to reap benefits.
+You do not need to be in the gym or on the treadmill for hours at a time to reap benefits.

 3. Adopt a Mediterranean diet

-The Mediterranean diet is a diet rich in fruits, vegetables, olive oil, nuts and fish.
+The Mediterranean diet is a diet rich in fruits, vegetables, olive oil, nuts, and fish.
 I am not a huge fish fan but have come to love Salmon and Tuna along with shrimps.
 There are numerous studies that show the benefit of this type of diet.
 As the basics are filled with antioxidants and anti-inflammatories, you can avoid various diseases, support weight loss and studies have shown improvements in cholesterol levels.